 Don’t sweat, even if the weather is getting warmer.
 Follow these tips to help ease your stress and make the end of the school year a triumph!

 At this point in the year, you’ve set up all your student expectations.
-Your routines and structure for daily lesson plans play out naturally.
+Your routines play out naturally.
 Now’s not the time to experiment or deviate from your own standards.
 Keep each day’s plan as simple as you can.
 You’ll need to make room for review sessions, so allow yourself the flexibility by keeping all your plans as clear and manageable as you can.

 Go on and sweat it out.
 Make sure to keep up on your workout routines.
 Exercise is a natural stress eliminator.
 Endorphins help soothe the mind.
 It can also be treated as a reward for a hard day's work, or a top of the morning accomplishment if you do it before work.
 Don’t make excuses.
 There is very little time in the day, so make this a priority.
 It’s too valuable to the rest of your work to skip.